 The school continues to have Quality Assurance and monitoring visits by the Local Authority, Peer Review partners and the LDBS.

-A Local Authority SEN Audit in October 2018 praised the inclusive ethos of the school, the continuous process of self-evaluation and the strength of quality first teaching.
+A Local Authority SEN Audit in June 2023 praised the inclusive ethos of the school, the continuous process of self-evaluation and the strength of quality first teaching ” Inclusive practices have been well embedded across the early years and there appears to be a culture and ethos of inclusion that is interwoven into daily practice at all levels.”

 SIAMS Inspection Reports